ArtaFarahmand/memory_game/README.md

 ## Instructions

-The board for this game consists of 16 card arranged in  grid.
+The board for this game consists of 16 card arranged in a grid.
 The deck is made of 8 pairs of cards, each with a different symbol on one side.
 The card are randomized on the grid facedown.
 To play the game the player must flip each card to find and match the pairs.

 With Each turn:
 * Turn a card to reveal the symbol